 Osnabrueck was not on my travel radar before Historic Germany put together my recent tour of Germany.
-All I knew before going was that it’s a Hanseatic city, meaning it was once a wealthy merchant town involved in trade around Europe.
-It’s a fairly quiet city these days but there are a few things worth checking out if you happen to be in the area or maybe as a day trip from nearby Muenster.
+All I knew before going was that it was a Hanseatic city, meaning it was once a wealthy merchant town involved in trade around Europe.
+It’s a fairly quiet city these days but there are a few things worth checking out if you happen to be in the area or as part of a road trip to Northern Germany.

 Explore the Old Town